party-repl/clojure-party-repl/readme.md

 ```

 Next, restart Atom so it will notice the newly linked package.
 We just created a symlink
-from `~/.atom/packages/clojure-party-repl` to your project path (this is why you must be
+from `~/.atom/packages/clojure-party-repl` to your project path.
-inside the `plugin/` directory when creating the link).

 After restarting Atom, you should see the clojure-party-repl plugin installed and be able to use it.